-The main scope of the Practical Training program is for students to obtain professional experience and for the participating organizations and companies, to understand the need to use Statistics in decision making.
+The main scope of the Practical Training program is for students to obtain professional experience and for the participating organizations and companies to understand the need to use Statistics in decision making.
 It refers to applying statistical methods in the private or public sector workplaces.
-This way, the students are able to utilize their academic knowledge and to practically apply them in the workplace.
+This way, students can utilize their academic knowledge and practically apply them in their workplace.